Slobo989/jasmine-2-testrail/README.md

 Module to use [Protractor](https://www.protractortest.org) in conjunction with [TestRail](http://www.gurock.com/testrail/).

-* It can automatically create new test run on TestRail.
+* It can automatically create a new test run on TestRail.
-* It can automatically push test results to TestRail - after they've been run.
+* It can automatically send test results to TestRail - after they've been run.

 ## Install
 ```code